 TrackPanel > Remove All Tracks: remove all tracks from the current trackpanel.

 Extract Track Data: Extract data from a track and add it to a tier.
+This process consists of two steps:

 Currently supported file formats are a proprietary .log file produced by MPI CyberGlove software, a special kind of plain text (.txt) file, containing a time-value pair on each line, Praat .PitchTier and .IntensityTier files and CSV/Tab delimited text files.
 Software developers can add support for other formats by implementing a Service Provider Interface (more information can be found in the source code release notes).